Home >

 • The reverse-chronological resume is the most widely used format to present your experience, starting with your latest job.

-• Your manager in training resume header needs to include your correct, professional contact details.
+• Your manager-in-training resume header needs to include your correct, professional contact details.
 If you happen to have a professional portfolio or an updated LinkedIn profile, include a link to it.

 • Ensure your resume is no longer than two pages - you don't have to include irelevant experience on your resume just to make it look longer.

-• Unless specified otherwise, submit your resume in the most popular format, the PDF one, as this will ensure your manager in training resume isn't altered.
+• Unless specified otherwise, submit your resume in the most popular format, the PDF one, as this will ensure your manager-in-training resume isn't altered.

 Upload & Check Your Resume